Croatia’s proposed energy strategy envisages raising renewables’ share to 36.4% by 2030

 The Croatian government has sent to parliament a proposal of the country’s energy sector development strategy until 2030, with projections until 2050, which envisages increasing renewables’ share in gross final energy consumption to 36.4% by 2030.

 Presenting the proposal of the strategy, Minister of Environmental Protection and Energy Tomislav Ćorić said that renewables’ share is projected to increase to 65.6% by 2050.
-He also recalled that the share of renewable sources in 2018 was 28%, which was far above the 20% approved by the European Union, according to a statement from the Croatian government.
+He also recalled that the share of renewable sources in 2018 was 28%, which was far above the 20% stipulated by the European Union, according to a statement from the Croatian government.

 The key objectives of the strategy are ensuring sustainable energy production in Croatia over the next 10 years, with projections until 2050, reducing import dependence, and strengthening the security of energy supply through the development of strategic infrastructure.